m-j-andr/PIC-1-Demo/docs/3-Spreadsheets/3-1-filter.md

  - Download [this file](./data/tutoring.csv).
    As you will see shortly,
    this CSV file contains data
-   for the use of a tutoring service at a school.
+   regarding the use of a tutoring service at a school.
    The data is made-up: a fictitious school with fictitious students.
  - Save the file in the folder `/Users/YOUR_NAME/Documents/UCLA-Classes/PIC-1/3-Spreadsheets`.
  - Through your g.ucla.edu email,